 The STARS programme

 The Modeshift STARS programme is an online school travel plan monitoring system, making it easier for schools to develop, monitor and review their travel plans.

-It is the national schools award scheme that has been established to recognise schools that have demonstrated excellence in supporting cycling, walking and other forms of sustainable travel.
+It is a national school award scheme that was created to recognise those schools that have demonstrated excellence in supporting cycling, walking and other forms of sustainable travel.

 At a basic level the system allows you to capture:

 - A site audit

 - Travel survey data

 - Action plan to promote sustainable travel